sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 It is essentially asking the organization for funds and resources to evaluate whether changes in IT systems, or building new ones, would improve service delivery to citizens.
 Such **hypothesis** should be validated quickly in order to reduce any amount of funds and efforts towards something that ends up [not improving service delivery](https://sencanada.ca/content/sen/committee/421/NFFN/reports/NFFN_Phoenix_Report_32_WEB_e.pdf).

-The current governance framework does not allow the department to get to the **hand off solution to operations** fast enough as a means to evaluate its hypothesis because projects are too big.
+The current governance framework does not allow the department to get to the **hand off solution to operations** fast enough as a means to evaluate its hypothesis because IT projects are too big.
-In addition, once its hypothesis is evaluated, the project ends instead of allowing for course correction.
+In addition, once its hypothesis is evaluated, the project ends instead of allowing for course correction based on end-user feedback.

-In a sense, the current framework promotes incorrect investment decisions because it allows large projects to run for too long without the end user feedback loop that can validate whether such investments are worthwhile.
+In a sense, the current framework promotes incorrect investment decisions because it allows large projects to run for too long without the end user feedback loop to validate whether such investments are worthwhile.
 This precisely goes against the spirit of Digital Government in [being more agile, open, and user focused](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html).

 ### Diluting empathy towards the end user